Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 If you run a remote workforce, you can stick to the 40-hour per week schedule as long as it suits your business needs.
 That said, you have to make adjustments and provide tools to help workers do their jobs comfortably from home.

 Part-time work is usually ideal for businesses that deal with inconsistent and seasonal demand.
-For example, your business may require extra customer service workers during black friday periods to deal with the increased traffic.
+For example, your business may require extra customer service employees during black friday periods to deal with the increased traffic.

 2. Flexible Work Schedules

-Most remote teams adopt flexible work schedules because they’re scattered across different time zones.
+Most remote teams adopt flexible schedules because they’re scattered across different time zones.
 Since they can’t work uniformly in real-time, managers distribute work and allow team members to get things done when they’re available.

 - Annualized Hours